-Introducing Arkansas Total Care —your partner for success
+Introducing Arkansas Total Care — Your partner for success

 At Arkansas Total Care, we are driven by a singular purpose, to transform the health of the community one person at a time.
 The experience our PASSE Partners bring offers a person-centered approach, designed to address whole-life needs, not just medical needs.
-By collaborating with the individuals we support, along with their families, caregivers, providers and guardians, our experience has demonstrated we can collectively improve quality of life of those we serve through access to community-based support, ultimately improving medical and behavioral outcomes.
+By collaborating with the individuals we support, along with their families, caregivers, providers, and guardians, our experience has demonstrated we can collectively improve the quality of life of those we serve through access to community-based support, ultimately improving their medical and behavioral outcomes.

 Mercy Health – Mercy operates 7 acute care, specialty care and critical access hospitals in Arkansas, as well as neighboring states including Kansas, Missouri and Oklahoma.
 Mercy provides primary and physical health services as well as behavioral health and pharmacy services.